 Amazon Affiliate Websites

 When it comes to making money online you’re going to have a lot of options at your disposal.
 Frankly, it can be quite overwhelming just choosing an online business type to run with.
 There are blogs, niche sites, selling your freelancing services, and on and on.
-However, a lot of people are drawn to the Amazon affiliate model.
+However, a lot of people are drawn to the amazon affiliate website design model.

 Some people even decide to add elements on an Amazon affiliate strategy into their existing blogs or websites.
 It’s truly up to you.
 However, to keep this post to the point we’re going to show you how to build an Amazon affiliate site from the ground up.